-- a.
-Mandatory Appeals - 1) If the grievant is dissatisfied with the superintendent's response to his or her grievance and has alleged a violation of a specified federal or state law, federal or state regulation, State Board of Education policy or procedure, or local board of education policy or procedure, the grievant may appeal the decision to the board within 10 days of receiving the superintendent's response. - 2) The Board of Education may designate hearing panels composed of not less than 2 members of the board to hear and act upon such appeals in the name of and on behalf of the Board of Education.
-The hearing will be conducted pursuant to LCS Board Policy 1.11 Hearings Before the Board. - 3) The board will provide a final written decision within 10 school days of hearing the appeal unless further investigation is necessary or the hearing necessitates that more time be taken to respond. - 4) Only the parent, guardian, or someone acting in loco parentis will be permitted to attend or represent the student at the conference with the Director of Special Programs.
+a.
+Mandatory Appeals

+1) If the grievant is dissatisfied with the superintendent's response to his or her grievance and has alleged a violation of a specified federal or state law, federal or state regulation, State Board of Education policy or procedure, or local board of education policy or procedure, the grievant may appeal the decision to the board within 10 days of receiving the superintendent's response.